aws/aws-sdk-net-extensions-cognito/README.md

 # Getting Started

-To set up an AWS account and install the AWS SDK for .NET to take advantage of this library, see [Getting Started with the AWS SDK for .NET.](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-setup.html).
+To take advantage of this library, set up an AWS account and install the AWS SDK for .NET as described in [Getting Started with the AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-setup.html).

 While this library is in development, you will need to build it manually.